 It is our aim to reach out to all potentially interested addressees in the field and once attracted to Newron, keep them up to the news.
 In order to keep satisfaction at high levels, we do commit to give a true and fair view to the news.
 Newron's PR and IR representatives are at your disposal.

 Important dates for 2020

-- Annual General Meeting of Shareholders: March 31, 2020, in the newly registered Company's offices in Via Meucci 3, 20091 Bresso (Mi), Italy - Expected publication of half-year results: September 15, 2020
+- Annual General Meeting of Shareholders: April 13, 2021, in the Company's offices at Via Antonio Meucci 3, 20091 Bresso (Mi), Italy - Publication of half-year results: September 16, 2021

 Media